-Formatting instructions are given in Handbook for Theses and Dissertations, available from the Thesis Office, either online or for a small deposit for a printed copy.
+Formatting instructions are given in Handbook for Theses and Dissertations, available from the Thesis Office, either online or as a printed copy for a small deposit.
 The primary style guide for theses produced in our department is Handbook for Authors from American Chemical Society Publications, American Chemical Society.
 Alternative standards are suggested in the Handbook for Theses and Dissertations.